jtweller/authAccess/README.md

 # README

 This repository contains code for a simple authentication system built using Node.js, Express.js, MongoDB, React.js, and Tailwind CSS.
-It allows users to sign up, log in, view their profile, and update their profile info.
+It allows users to sign up, log in, view their profile, and update their profile info, and logout.

 ## Backend